jwulf/nestjs-zeebe/README.md

 </p>

 # NestJS Zeebe Connector (Transport and Client)

+_This version of the package tracks `zeebe-node-next` and is used for testing incoming changes to the library._

 A zeebe transport and client for NestJS

 Using the zeebe-node module and exposing it as a NestJS transport and module.